LILIUM ALERT: Bragar Eagel & Squire, P.C. Announces that a Class Action Lawsuit Has Been Filed Against Lilium N.V. and Encourages Investors to Contact the Firm

 NEW YORK, Dec.
-04, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Lilium N.V. (“Lilium” or the “Company”) (NASDAQ:LILM) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Lilium securities between June 11, 2024 and November 3, 2024, both dates inclusive (the “Class Period”).
+09, 2024 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Lilium N.V. (“Lilium” or the “Company”) (OTC MKTS: LILMF) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Lilium securities between June 11, 2024 and November 3, 2024, both dates inclusive (the “Class Period”).
 Investors have until January 6, 2025 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.